snowch/demo_2710/web_app/README.md

    - follow the instructions to setup the cloudant_credentials.json file
    - click: Cell -> run all
  - when finished, navigate back to the web application and click on 'Get Recommendations'
+ - if recommendations were generated without error:
+    - save a new version of the notebook: File -> Save Version
+    - setup a DSX schedule job to run the version every hour

 ### Developing